-Seeing the narrow timeline, the EKLIPSE team decided that instead of an expert working group, a consultant/research assistant shall be hired to carry out necessary analyses which would then be discussed at a workshop with experts.
+Seeing the narrow timeline, the EKLIPSE team decided that instead of an expert working group, a consultant/research assistant shall be hired to carry out necessary analyses, which would then be discussed at a workshop with experts.

 In September 2018, Dr Alexis Meletiou (Helmholtz Centre for Environmental Research – UFZ, Leipzig, Germany) was hired as a research assistant to do conceptual work on the request (based on the methodological protocol) and to prepare a workshop with experts.
 This included a literature review on key energy policies in the EU and key renewable energy technologies (RETs).
-On this basis, a conceptual model of the interlinkages between EU energy policy efforts and sectors, focusing on trade-offs and synergies with the SDGs was being developed by the EKLIPSE team, supported by the research assistant.
+On this basis, a conceptual model of the interlinkages between EU energy policy efforts and sectors, focusing on trade-offs and synergies with the SDGs, was being developed by the EKLIPSE team, supported by the research assistant.
 This model served as the basis for discussion with experts during a workshop in November 2018.

-Building on the extensive literature review of key energy policies in the EU and the renewables energy technologies (RET), a two-day expert workshop on these impacts was organized on the 19 and 20 November 2018.
-The 19 participants were drawn from academic and scientific research organizations, policy-makers, the private sector, and NGOs.
+Building on the extensive literature review of key energy policies in the EU and the renewables energy technologies (RET), a two-day expert workshop on these impacts was organised the 19 and 20 November 2018.
+The 19 participants were drawn from academic and scientific research organisations, policy-makers, the private sector, and NGOs.
 The findings outline the role of RES and identify challenges based on the extensive experience of the participants.
 Best practices and integrated approaches were also highlighted to suggest ways to overcome and/or mitigate the impact of potential challenges.

 The participants developed conceptual models of the complex system involving EU RES policies for particular technologies.
 These affect various aspects of biodiversity and each of the SDGs.
 They assessed these interactions in terms of positive or negative effects and according to their relative strengths, using a Fuzzy Cognitive Mapping approach.
 We then integrated these individual models into a single model, comparing the relative, cumulative impacts of RETs on biodiversity and the SDGs.

 Diagram of the process followed to synthesise knowledge for this request.
-The two main approaches were a non-systematic literature and policy review for background, and an expert workshop using Fuzzy Cognitive Mapping to derive individual models of the system which were integrated into a single model.
+The two main approaches were a non-systematic literature and policy review for background and an expert workshop using Fuzzy Cognitive Mapping to derive individual models of the system integrated into a single model.
 Due to time constraints, participants generally created their individual models with both terms and links simultaneously rather than first creating a list of terms and then assigning links.

 Date and location: 19 – 20 November 2018 (two half-days), Brussels Office of the Helmholtz Association, Brussels.Workshop participants: Miriam Grace, Alexis Meletiou, Marianne Darbi, Myriam Pham-Truffert, Henri Rueff, Rania Spyropoulou, Allan Watt, Lea Appulo, Tom Clarkson, Gregor Erbach, Corrado di Maria, Cary Hendrickson, Reinhard Klenke, Agata Klimkowska, Ioannis Kougias, Paul Lehmann, Gerd Lupp, Hannah Montag, Brendan Moore, Leila Niamir, Zoltan Rakonczay, Pip Roddis, Marieke Sassen, Thomas Tscheulin, Julia Wiehe and Meseret Wondirad